jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I will return father.
 I will do our house justice.
 I will save the Realm.
 I will save the people.

 I am their king.

+--

+"Then I'll have to go work for them."

+Men of war.

+"Separation of power."

+"Separation of theology and government."

 #### Universal Laws